Kathy Blackmer MS, LPC, CADC

 Shelli Pollard, MSW, LCSW

-Shelli Pollard (Woodstock and Poplar Grove offices) is a Licensed Clinical Social Worker with more than 11 years experience working in community mental health prior to joining our team.
-Shelli is a DBT therapist and enjoys working with clients who have difficulty regulating emotions or a tendency to impulsively act on strong emotions.
+Shelli Pollard is a Licensed Clinical Social Worker with more than 15 years experience working in community mental health prior to joining our team.
+Shelli is trained in Dialectical Behavior Therapy (DBT) by Behavioral Tech, the highest standard for DBT training.
+She is a DBT therapist and trainer.
+She is also a child and adolescent therapist.
+She teaches the Advanced DBT class for those who have completed the first year program and seek continued peer and professional support.
+She enjoys working with patients who have difficulty regulating emotions or a tendency to impulsively act on strong emotions.
 She has a range of experience working with young to mature adults with a variety of behavioral health needs such as anxiety, depression, emotional dysregulation, addiction, trauma, crisis issues, and difficulty managing anger effectively.
 She has a unique way of gaining rapport with her clients that shows compassion while empowering and motivating a person towards change.
 Shelli also enjoys guiding young adults through the often overwhelming and confusing transition from adolescence to adulthood and aiding seniors to process grief issues, or transitioning to a life of retirement.

 Shelli is one of our liaisons to the McHenry County Mental Health Court and has over a decade of experience working with those of all ages who have mental health concerns and are involved in the criminal justice system.
 She is certified in CPI non-violent crisis intervention, trained to facilitate Moral Reconation Therapy and is also a member of the National Association of Social Workers.